-A special note to parents with two or more children in college: Complete the Renewal FAFSA for your oldest child first, then transfer a copy of the parental information to the FAFSAs of the younger children.
+A note for parents with two or more children in college: Complete the Renewal FAFSA for your oldest child first, then transfer a copy of the parental information to the FAFSAs of your younger children.

 Submitting your Renewal FAFSA

-Starting in the 2021-22 application, it is important to know that you can submit a Renewal FAFSA as early as October 1, 2020.
-It is always better to submit your FAFSA renewal as early as possible.
-To submit in October, you and your parents (if you are a dependent student) will report income from the earlier 2019 tax year.
-You will then need to update the income information on the Renewal FAFSA once your taxes are filed.
+To submit in October, you and your parents (if you're a dependent student) will report income from the prior tax year.
+You'll then need to update the income information on the Renewal FAFSA once your taxes are filed.
 You can use the IRS Data Retrieval Tool to transfer data about income from your federal income tax returns to the FAFSA.

 To submit your Renewal FAFSA: